OSC/ood-documentation/source/authentication/tutorial-oidc-keycloak-rhel7/install_mod_auth_openidc.rst

    `Release v2.3.2 Downloads <https://github.com/pingidentity/mod_auth_openidc/releases/tag/v2.3.2>`_
-   at bottom of the page includes an rpm for RHEL7, that is presumably built against httpd24, so that might work.
-The RHEL6 rpm will not, however, as it is built against httpd22.
+   at bottom of the page includes an rpm for RHEL7, that is presumably built against Apache 2.4, so that might work.
-   You will need the dependent module cjose-0.5.1-1.el7.centos.x86_64.rpm (see `Downloads for v2.3.0 <https://github.com/pingidentity/mod_auth_openidc/releases/tag/v2.3.0>`_).
+   The RHEL6 rpm will not, however, as it is built against Apache 2.2 You will need the dependent module cjose-0.5.1-1.el7.centos.x86_64.rpm (see `Downloads for v2.3.0 <https://github.com/pingidentity/mod_auth_openidc/releases/tag/v2.3.0>`_).

+   Both of these rpms actually install the modules to a different locations than the SCL package, so if you use the rpm, you will need to copy the files to the appropriate location in the SCL Apache.